holmesal/such-fame/README.md

 TODO
 ===

-* add post templates
-* add icons to circles
-* scale icons with circle size
 * add buttons to posts
-* finalize list of projects/circles
+* finalize list of projects/circles & write copy
+* add https://www.npmjs.org/package/grunt-angular-templates to cache templates
+* find the HERO presentation video
+* explore - symbolize visited circles
 * fix bug around toggling modes when not scrolled all the way to the top
-* symbolize visited circles
+* package navigator into a directive, clean up the main controller a bit
+* add angular-ui-router to be able to link directly to projects
 * add drag gesture (rotational) and pinch gesture (zoom in/out)
 * add rotational spring
 * add springs to text/etc underneath circles (face on one of the circles?)
+* make links more interesting WITH PHYSICS